Boston College Eagles women's basketball: 2005–06 season

 Boston College lost its first-round game in its first-ever ACC tournament as the No. 8 seed, falling to Virginia 57–54 on March 2.
 BC earned an at-large bid in the NCAA field.
-The Eagles received a No. 8 seed beat Notre Dame 78-61 following 17 days off between games.
+The Eagles received a No. 8 seed beat Notre Dame 78–61 following 17 days off between games.
 BC advanced to the field of 32 to face No. 1 seeded Ohio State, a team which had won twenty straight games coming in.
 The underdog Eagles beat the Buckeyes 79–69 largely behind the performance of BC guard Kindyll Dorsey, who scored a school NCAA tournament record six 3-pointers and 24 points overall.
 BC then lost to the No. 5 seeded Utah Utes in the Sweet Sixteen 57–54, missing three potential game-tying shots in the last 20 seconds.

 After the season, forward Brooke Queenan was drafted by the New York Liberty of the WNBA in the second round, making her the third WNBA draft pick in BC history after Amber Jacobs and Cal Bouchard.
 Despite losing Queenan, All-ACC defensive teamer Aja Parham, and steady forward Lisa Macchia, BC headed into the offseason with a strong core of returning players including returning captain and point guard Sarah Marshall, senior guard Kindyll Dorsey, and senior center Kathrin Ress, as well as star incoming freshman, American Idol semifinalist, recording artist and McDonald's All-American Ayla Brown.

-2009–10 season

-The Boston College Lady Eagles were off to a slow start with losses to teams such as Harvard and Vermont.
-The Eagles rebounded with eight wins against top 50 ranked schools.
-There were wins against #8 Duke, #6 Florida State, Miami and North Carolina.
-2010 All-ACC First Team 6'6" JR Center Carolyn Swords who is ranked #1 in NCAA Div I for FG percentage for the 2009–10 and 2008–09 seasons and #3 her freshman year shot over 66% from the field.
-Swords scored 24 points in the semi-final of the 2010 ACC tournament but the BC Lady Eagles fell short 63–57 to NC State.